Card Renewal, Card Replacement & Lost Cards

 This section provides information on how you can manage card renewal, replacement and lost cards for your customers using the Thredd Platform.

 Thredd provides an API to enable you to renew or replace a card.
 This API combines the functionality of card replacement and card renewal.
 The replacement card will have the same balance that the original card had at the time when the replacement card is activated.
-Any linked cards will still point to the correct card.
+Any linked cards will point to the correct card.

 Replacing Lost, Stolen or Damaged Cards